guxd/deep-code-search/pytorch/README.md

 ## Code Structures

- - `models`: Neural network models for code/desc representation and similarity measure.
+ - `models`: neural network models for code/desc representation and similarity measure.
  - `modules.py`: basic modules for model construction.
- - `main.py`: The main entry for code search, including four sub-tasks:
-     1) Train: train code/desc representaton models;
+ - `train.py`: train and validate code/desc representaton models;
-     2) Eval: evaluate the learnt code/desc representation models;
-     3) Code Embedding: encode code into vectors and store to a file;
+ - `repr_code.py`: encode code into vectors and store to a file;
-     4) Search: search relevant code for a given query.
+ - `search.py`: code search

- - `configs.py`: Configurations for models defined in the `models.py`.
+ - `configs.py`: configurations for models defined in the `models` folder.
    Each function defines the hyper-parameters for the corresponding model.
  - `data_loader.py`: A PyTorch dataset loader.
  - `utils.py`: Utilities for models and training.